swift-nav/swift-toolbox/README.md

 QML (QtQuick Mark-up Language) is used to model the UI.

-### Python 3.9 (via Miniconda)
+### Python 3.9 Standalone Build

-Miniconda builds of Python provide a consistent (and reliable) build of Python across different platforms.
+[python-build-standalone](https://github.com/indygreg/python-build-standalone) provides redistributable builds of Python for multiple enviroments.
 We use Python 3.9 (which requires PyInstaller 4.2).

-### Poetry

-Poetry is used to manage our Python environment: https://python-poetry.org/

 ## Design Philosophy